dateng2016/notes/voice_agent.md

 ## 9.23

-1. Online ordering parsing -> which project?
+1. Online ordering link parsing -> which project?

+Higher chance of things going wrong -> maybe another service -> in the core DB -> check with Shahriar ->

 2. Vector store -> DB schema -> one store might have multiple vector stores -> one vector store might have multiple files

 3. Order website parsing -> we will get a json -> should we store as files or save in the DB is fine?
 We might need to store menu files in the future anyways.
 And we need to upload things into the vector store.

 5. Do we have open ai usage in java project?

+shipday AI library DO NOT use the official java sdk from openai

 6. Can I get a test server to test the selenium thing?

+Talk with Shahriar.

 ### Less Urgent